ROCm/hcc/doc/markdown/hcc_profile.md

 - ENQUEUE: When the command is enqueued to the GPU from the host, measured in ns and using host-side timers.
 This timestamp is collected inside host API that enqueues the command.
 - START: When the command starts executing, measured in ns.
 For "fast" command executed by the GPU copy engines, this is measured using GPU-side timers.
 - STOP: When the command stops executing, measured in ns.
 For "fast" command executed by the GPU copy engines, this is measured using GPU-side timers.
 - ID: command id in device.queue.cmd format.
-The cmdsequm is a unique mononotically increasing number per-queue, so the triple of device.queue.cmdseqnum uniquely identifies the command during the process execution.
+The cmd number is a mononotically increasing per-queue, so the triple of device.queue.cmd uniquely identifies the command during the process execution.

 ### Memory Copy Commands
 This example shows memory copy commands with full verbose output: